 In November 2021, we announced what legacy use of the 3 sterling and 3 Japanese yen settings would be permitted.
 We also announced a prohibition on new use of US dollar LIBOR with limited exemptions.

-In November 2022, we announced that we intend to require continued publication of the 3-month synthetic sterling LIBOR setting until end-March 2024, after which this setting will cease permanently.
+In November 2022, we announced that we intended to require continued publication of the 3-month synthetic sterling LIBOR setting until end-March 2024, after which this setting would cease permanently.
+This setting ceased permanently on 28 March 2024.

 On 3 April 2023, we announced our intention to require LIBOR’s administrator to continue publication of the 1-, 3- and 6-month US dollar LIBOR settings using a changed, synthetic, methodology, until end-September 2024 but not thereafter.